nicholas-long/environment/zet/20230925193834/README.md

     - https://apple.stackexchange.com/questions/116367/find-all-executable-files-within-a-folder-in-terminal
 - [20230905160850](/zet/20230905160850/README.md) directory for executable short commands to run on path
   - trying to avoid using graphquery to build this because it might be hard to get it working

+## zkvr-specific issues on mac os
+- zkvr scripts should be updated to use gawk instead of awk
+- linking documents was initially broken, but seems to be working now after changing one problem script to gawk

 ` zet/20230925193834/README.md `